tewk/interface-types/proposals/interface-types/linking/Explainer.md

 section, instance exports are necessarily re-exports of instance imports.

-### Determinate module import linking
+## Determinate module import linking

-Before we can see how first-class modules address the use cases, there is one more problem to be solved: module imports force all otherwise-private dependencies to be propagated to their clients.
+Before we can see how first-class modules address the use cases, there is one more problem to be solved: module imports force all private dependencies of a module to be exposed in its public API to be explicitly by its clients.

 To see the problem, let's look at the dependency diagram from the [dynamic shared-everything linking use case](#dynamic-shared-everything-linking):

 <p align="center"><img src="./shared-everything.svg" width="650"></p>

-Let's assume for the moment that each of the arrows between `.wasm` modules (which represent dependencies) are module imports in the client module (the [next section](#dynamic-shared-everything-linking-revisited) will describe why and how in more detail).
-This means that the module type of `zip.wasm` and `img.wasm` will start with:
+Let's assume for the moment that each of the dependency arrows between `.wasm` modules become module imports in the client module (the [next section](#dynamic-shared-everything-linking-revisited) will describe why and how in more detail).
+This means that, e.g., the module type of `zip.wasm` and `img.wasm` will be:
 ```wasm
 (module
   (import "libc.wasm" (module ...))